avo-hq/docs.avohq.io/docs/2.0/grid-view.md

 end
 ```

-This will render the `Post` resource index view as a **Grid view** using the selected fields.
-Avo will also display a button to toggle between the two view types `:grid` and `:table`.
+That will render the `Post` resource index view as a **Grid view** using the selected fields.
+Avo will also display a button to toggle between the view types `:grid` and `:table`.

-These fields take the same options like those in the `fields` method, so you can configure them however you want.
+These fields take the same options as those in the `fields` method, so you can configure them however you want.

-For example, in the **Grid view** you might want to truncate the `:body` to a certain length and use an external image for the cover that you compute on the fly.
-And also render the `:cover` and the `:title` fields as links to that resource with `link_to_resource: true`.
+For example, in the **Grid view**, you might want to truncate the `:body` to a certain length and use an external image for the cover you compute on the fly.
+And also, render the `:cover` and the `:title` fields as links to that resource with `link_to_resource: true`.

 ```ruby
 grid do